How your income affects your child support

 Your income estimate lasts until the end of the financial year.
 If your child support period continues into the new financial year, you should give us a new income estimate.
 You need do this before the end of the current financial year.

-If you don’t submit a new estimate we’ll base your assessment on the income from the last financial year.
+If you don’t give us a new estimate, we’ll base your assessment on the income from the last financial year.

 How to make an estimate